• Skip to primary navigation

 To make Curry Leaves Powder

-• In a pan, add 1 tsp oil and roast 1 cup of fresh curry leaves on low flame till the leaves turn crisp.
+• In a pan, add 1 teaspoon oil and roast 1 cup of fresh curry leaves on low flame till the leaves turn crisp.
 This may take around 5 minutes.
 Switch off.
 Transfer to another plate.

-• In the same pan, add another tsp of oil.
+• In the same pan, add another teaspoon of oil.
 Add chana dal, urad dal, red chillies, and coriander seeds.
 Fry on low flame till it becomes golden brown and a nice aroma comes.
 Switch off.

 • Add back the curry leaves to the pan.
 Add a pinch of asafoetida and salt to taste.
 Let everything cool down.
 Make a fine powder.